-"It gives you the opportunity to work out what your big picture goals are, like a vision board, only in notebook form," Ron told TODAY.
+"It gives you the opportunity to work out what your big picture goals are, like a vision board, only in notebook form," Ron said.
 "It then breaks those life goals into smaller, actionable, monthly, weekly and daily goals or tasks to keep you on track."

 If you're looking for a space to review your progress, Ron also says that the planner offers pages for monthly reflection.

 Ron is also a fan of Fringe Studio daily planners, as she said that "they are beautifully designed, (work) for any style and offer a simplified place to get your thoughts and goals down day by day."

 This planner allows you to arrange your schedule, to-dos, reminders and daily goals, as well as jot down any fleeting thoughts on the notes section on the following page.

 Professional organizer Ronni Eisenberg says that choosing a method of planning requires "taking your lifestyle into account."
 Before she began using a digital planner, she relied on the Day-Timer set to help keep her days in order.
 "I loved it.
 Two pages per day.
 Lots and lots of options," Eisenberg said.

 While Eisenberg relies mainly on her iPhone for convenience, she says that many people find that "by writing something down, it helps you to remember."

 New to Sugar Paper for the upcoming year, this extra-large planner has ample room for you to keep track of every event, practice and obligation in one place.
 It even has two pages at the beginning of each month where you can jot down any notes and goals or things you want to focus on.

 Not only is this a planner, but it's also a place to track yearly, quarterly and monthly goals, create budgets, plan projects, track habits and create as many to-do lists as you need.
 Plus, it's large enough so that you don't have to squint at the pages or squeeze everything in teeny tiny handwriting.